yoto5/solidity_and_react_crowdfunding/README.md

 - project will get closed after successful withdraw or failure and refund.

 ### operation fees information:
-- project owners should pay operation fee when they create their projects.
+- owner successful withdraw - owner will pay the gas fees.
+- demand refund - the user who demand refund first will pay the gas fees.
+- fund project - the user who fund the project.
+- create new project / edit existing project - project's owner
-- operation fee amount will be set by the main app owner.
+- deploy main app - main app's owner.
-- the main app's owner will set percentage of how much fees will be sent to a new project. for example, owner can set this parameter to 80. in this case 80% of the user fees will be sent to the new project and 20% will stay at the main app.
-- when new project is create, the main app will send the operation fees to the new project according to the parameters mentioned above.
 ---

 ## Backend
 As mentioned above, the backend is written in solidity and will be deployed to Ethereum testnet.
 <br>
-In this section we have two solidity contracts:
+In this section we have two solidity contracts And one interface:
 - Crowdfunding.sol
 - Project.sol
+- CrowdfundingWithTypes.sol - interface
 <br>

 ### Crowdfunding.sol